Developing Practical/Analytical Skills Through Mindful Classroom Simulations for “Doing” Leadership

 Journal of Public Affairs Education

 Figueroa, Carlos, "Developing Practical/Analytical Skills Through Mindful Classroom Simulations for “Doing” Leadership" (2014).
 Politics Faculty Publications and Presentations.
-Paper 2.
+2.